niklas-w/Molecular-systematics-course/Tutorials/6.DivergenceTime/Readme.md

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/6.DivergenceTime/Beast4.png" alt="Beast4" width="800"></p>

 Follow by clicking on the **Priors** tab.
 From the drop-down menu in front of the **Tree.t:tree** *prior*, select **Birth Death Model**.
 By doing so we add a parameter to the model for the extinction rate.
-If we would choose the alternative Yule model (Yule 1925), we would assume that no extinction have ever occurred.
+If we would choose the alternative Yule model (Yule 1925), we would assume that no extinction has ever occurred.
 As this seems rather unrealistic, the birth-death model (Gernhard 2008) is in most cases the more appropriate choice.

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/6.DivergenceTime/Beast5.png" alt="Beast5" width="800"></p>

 Now on the bottom of the *priors* list you have the possibility of creating new ones by clicking on **Add Prior**.
-One of the important informations that we want to include in a **Time Calibration Phylogeny** is the *Time* dimension.
+One of the important information that we want to include in a **Time Calibration Phylogeny** is the *Time* dimension.
 We will add this ***Prior*** using this button.
-The calibration points that we will be using for this exercize are extracted from Niklas' paper on the timing of butterflies.
-We will add time constraints on the age of the **most recent common ancester** of a clade.
+The calibration points that we will be using for this exercise are extracted from Niklas' paper on the timing of butterflies.
+We will add time constraints on the age of the **most recent common ancestor** of a clade.
 The constraints that we will be using now are the ones in the next table:

 | Constraint # | Clade | min Age | max Age |